Polymerase3/vecmatch/README.md

 ### *2. Estimate Generalized Propensity Scores (GPS)*

-Next, calculate generalized propensity scores for the treatment variable.
+Next, estimate generalized propensity scores for the treatment variable.
 These scores represent treatment assignment probabilities based on user-defined covariates.
 Use the `estimate_gps()` function to estimate GPS.
-As a result, a matrix of generalized propensity scores is
+As a result, a matrix of generalized propensity scores is returned:
-returned:

 ``` r
 formula_cancer <- formula(status ~ bmi * sex)